richardanaya/tour_of_rust/README.md

 ## Release 5 - May 30, 2020
 * Chapter 6 released on text in English, Occidental
 * Chapter 5 released in French and Brazillian Portuguese
+* Chapter 4 released in Chinese and Spanish
+* Chapter 3 released in French
+* Minor fixes
+* Chapter 2 of Tour of Web Assemblhy released

 ## Release 4 - May 30, 2020
 * Chapter 5 released on ownership and sharing